Skip to content

 For HarborFlow, that might mean:

-• changing priority labels from generic terms to the language ops actually uses
+• changing priority labels from generic terms to the language operations actually uses

 • renaming justification to Business Justification